 To provide a joint characterization of sources by capturing their correlation as well as the features of the function $f$, we exploit LDA.
-In LDA, the encoded data is obtained by projecting the source data on a hyperplane arrangement, and by looking at on which side of each hyperplane the vector lies.
+In LDA, the encoded data is obtained by projecting the source data on a hyperplane arrangement, and by looking at which side of each hyperplane the vector lies.
 The criterion of a vector being in a class $y$ is purely a function of this linear combination of the known observations.
-The observation belongs to $y$ if corresponding vector is located on a certain side of a hyperplane.
+The observation belongs to $y$ if the corresponding vector is located on a certain side of a hyperplane.
 We independently design each hyperplane.
-The hyperplane arrangement, i.e., the parameters of $({\bf a}, b)$ for each hyperplane, depends on the particular function $f$, as well as on the distribution of the vectors $\{x_t\}$.
+The hyperplane arrangement, i.e., the collection of hyperplane parameters $({\bf a}, b)$, depends on the particular function $f$ and the distribution of the vectors $\{{\bf x}_t\}$.